-After three years, 125 patients who had not received testosterone therapy experienced severe cardiovascular events, whereas only 38 medium-dose and 22 high patients had the same problems.
+After three years, 125 patients who had not received testosterone therapy experienced severe cardiovascular events, whereas only 38 medium-dose and 22 high-dose patients had the same problems.

 Subjects receiving testosterone as part of their follow-up treatment fared conclusively better than patients who had not been given testosterone supplementation.

 The non-testosterone-therapy patients were an astonishing 80 percent more likely to suffer an adverse event.

 The methods of the study were observational — admittedly, one of the weakest kinds of scientific research — but its authors concluded that the results should lead to more rigorous trials on testosterone therapy in the future.

 The findings of the Intermountain Medical Center Heart Institute in 2015 found that taking testosterone supplements did not increase the risk of experiencing a heart attack for men who had low testosterone levels to start with and had no prior history of heart disease.